This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Anxiety Natural Remedies: 15 Ways to Relax & Find Calm

 Anxiety can be a disabling condition that’s accompanied by long-term stress and a decline in overall health.
 It contributes to many chronic diseases, even when treated with conventional medications.
-That’s why we need to use natural remedies for anxiety and other mood disorders that will address the root of the problem instead of putting a Band-Aid on your symptoms.
+That’s why we need to use natural remedies for anxiety and other mood disorders that address the root of the problem instead of putting a Band-Aid on your anxiety symptoms.

 The good news is that there are many natural remedies for anxiety that are safe and don’t cause adverse side effects like so many anti-anxiety medications.
-By eating a clean and well-balanced diet that contains important nutrients like B vitamins, magnesium and omega-3s, and using essential oils for anxiety, you will notice an immediate difference in your mood, energy levels and sleep patterns.
+By eating a clean and well-balanced diet that contains important nutrients like B vitamins, magnesium and omega-3s, and using essential oils for anxiety, you may notice an immediate difference in your mood, energy levels and sleep patterns.

 Plus, there are many supplements and lifestyle changes that serve as natural remedies for anxiety.

 Related: ASMR: What Is Autonomous Sensory Meridian Response & Does It Work?

 Causes and Risk Factors